vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 I wore a surgical mask for the whole trip.
 This was the first time I used a surgical mask instead of a cloth face mask.

+## Sunday December 13

+In the afternoon I went to Mehak Indian Cuisine to pick up food for an online order.
+I left home a little before 2 PM.
+I used a cloth face mask and had minimal interaction.